 While on the subject of core blocks, our next display widget for Omni Gallery uses templates from the core page list block.
 The main page list view template is not very interesting.
 But the alternate thumbnail grid template is a nice overview for a gallery when used with a lightbox.

-If you want to take this further, you could add page select attributes to the files and use those to link to other pages - a fileset could become a navigation element!
+If you want to take this further, you could add page select attributes to the files and use those to link to other pages - a fileset or file folder could become a navigation element!